 She sported the same ruby velvet, paired with a baby blue Oxford shirt underneath which was ever-so casually unbuttoned, giving the very formal outfit a more laid-back aesthetic.
 To class things up, Paltrow sported the same low chignon as she did in 1996, and she looked just as good doing it.

-There’s something to be said for bringing back the classics, this suit was a cult favourite when it was first debuted, and not much has changed since.
+There’s something to be said for bringing back the classics, this suit was a cult favorite when it was first debuted, and not much has changed since.
 It makes complete artistic sense for Michele to have recreated this look, his vision has manifested in androgynous suits that have been seen on the likes of Harry Styles and Florence Welch.
 This time, the suit was deeper red and drenched Paltrow’s figure in a sanguine luxury

 To say the least, this was a moment for all moments.